Samsung/tizen-docs/docs/application/tizen-studio/rt-ide/get-started/create.md

 # Managing a Project

 > [!NOTE]
-> Tizen RT IDE has been deprecated since Tizen Studo release 4.1.
-It is not recommended to use RT-IDE.
-No support will be provided for RT-IDE after Nov 23, 2020.
+> Tizen RT IDE has been deprecated since Tizen Studio 4.1.
+This document is obsolete.

+You can create an RT project in Tizen Studio.
+Additionally, you can create application resources within the project and build the project.

 ## Creating a Project